-In order to fully appreciate how Summit Team Building can help your organization build a high performance culture, focused on team and organizational goals please join us at one of our half day showcases.
+In order to fully appreciate how Summit Team Building can help your organization build a high-performance culture, focused on the team and organizational goals please join us at one of our half day showcases.

 JOIN US FOR A FREE HALF DAY PREVIEW

 This is your opportunity to get a behind the scenes look at not just what we deliver but how we deliver it and why.
 You will experience an abridged version of one of our team building programs, a module from a team development program as well as a sample of the keynote “Learning In Thin Air”

 Date: Wednesday March 2nd and Thursday April 28th, 2016

 Location: The Estates of Sunnybrook, 2075 Bayview Ave, Toronto, ON